 If you are interested in joining the College we will arrange a meeting with an experienced subject counsellor who will help you to choose courses that best suit your ambitions and achievements.

 All entry requirement details are correct at the time of publication; however, the College may need to make some changes in light of student demand, staff availability and external factors beyond the College’s control.

 Paper 2: Anglo-Saxon England and the Norman Kingdom, c1053-1106

 Paper 3: Civil Rights and Race Relations in the USA 1850-2009

-Paper 4: Coursework option – A range of options are available to students including Richard the Lionheart and King John, the Tudors and the Final Solution 1939-42
+Paper 4: Coursework option – A range of options are available to students including Richard the Lionheart King John, the Tudors and the Final Solution 1939-42.

 You should study history to learn about how and why the world and its people became what they are today.
 History is full of fascinating stories and characters whose decisions have shaped both the past and the present.
 History offers you the opportunity to delve below the surface and investigate why events happen and who is responsible.
 It gives you the chance to evaluate the significance of events and the impact of individuals and to understand who you are.